CowboyTim/python-storable/README.txt

 --------

 This is a python module that will be able to read/write perl storable.
 Storable is a nice and efficient binary format for perl that is very popular.
-Alot of other serialization/deserialization modules exist that are even more or less
+A lot of other serialization/deserialization modules exist that are even more or less
 standardized: JSON, XML, CSV,.. etc. Storable is more or less perl specific.